Find A Speaker or Advisor

 Fighting the Diversity, Equity and Inclusion Gap in Technology

 In 2018, 12.7% of the U.S. population was Black or African American, but only 4.2% of bachelor’s degrees, 4.8% of master’s degrees and 4.2% of PhD degrees were awarded to Black engineers.
 In this talk, Carnegie Mellon Professor Henny Admoni shares urgent steps organizations can take to increase diversity, equity and inclusion in the technology sector.
-She explains why a lack of diversity is a problem and outlines ways to recruit, retain and mentor diverse talent, build community, remove systemic obstacles, enforce equitable policy and advocate for change.
+She explains why a lack of diversity is a problem and outlines ways STEM education can be used to recruit, retain and mentor diverse talent, build community, remove systemic obstacles, enforce equitable policy and advocate for change.